 The torso adjustment works well with a range of 5.5 inches.
 The strap is located under the lumbar support pad making it harder to access, but the greater range helps the pack fit better.

 The waistband of the Deuter is firm, comfortable, and well padded.
 The buckle opens one-handed, and the straps move smoothly in a forward motion that operates while wearing the pack.

-This pack has a snug cockpit with a firm seat that doesn't fold under baby's weight.
+This pack has a snug cockpit with a firm seat that doesn't fold under the baby's weight.
 The passenger doesn't flop around like some of the lower scoring options we tested giving little ones a secure overall feeling.

 This pack has a face rest with a drool pad for comfortable napping.
 The face rest is removable (above left) and covers the adjustment buckle for the seat height (above right).

-The face rest is angled and creates a good place for baby to rest their head unlike the vertical pads in some of the competition.
-It is covered in soft breathable material and angles up on the sides to prevent little heads from being unsupported.
+The face rest is angled and creates a good place for a baby to rest their head unlike the vertical pads in some of the competition.
+It is covered in a soft breathable material and angles up on the sides to prevent little heads from being unsupported.

 This pack has stirrups to prevent feet from awkwardly dangling.
 The stirrups are removable and adjustable with a loop for resting the foot.
 The buckle and height strap work well and are adjustable while wearing the pack.

 The Deuter has a canopy that deploys from a small pocket at the top of the pack.
 It provides some protection from the elements and has good visibility but it isn't the best for wind protection.

 Ease of Use

 The Deuter is easy enough to use, but it isn't the easiest in the group thanks to so much adjustability.